Securely Signing Software

 As much as the feature is meant to help you prove the source of the file or image via signature, please at all times consider following aspects of ensuring security of the key used for signing the files or images during the CI/CD process.

-• using separate key just for purpose of file/image signing
+- using separate key just for the purpose of file/image signing.

-• excluding a build, which signs the release to a separate account/organization (if possible and viable) with limited list of collaborators
+- excluding a build, which signs the release to a separate account/organization (if possible and viable) with a limited list of collaborators.

 Travis CI will attempt to obfuscate secrets in the job logs, yet since there are many ways to print them in the output there’s no guarantee all vulnerable data will be spotted and masked.
 Since Travis is a cloud CI/CD system, please be wary of associated risks and ways to minimize these.
 Please read also Best Practices in Securing Your Data.